Gaffer & Lighting Services Peru

 Do your lighting crews bring their own equipment?

-Crew and equipment are typically separate.
-We can coordinate equipment packages from Peruvian rental houses to complement your crew booking.
-Some gaffers have personal equipment for smaller productions.
+Crew and gear are mostly booked apart.
+We can set up gear packages from Peruvian rental houses to round out your crew booking.
+Some gaffers own personal gear for smaller shoots.

 How many electricians do I need for my production?